hanK1008/hanK1008/README.md

 - 👋 Hi, I’m @hanK1008
 - 👀 I’m interested in ... many things
 - 🌱 I’m currently... learning
-- 💞️ I’m looking to learning more and more, and someone whom I can learn more
+- 💞️ I’m looking to learning more and more, and someone from whom I can learn even more
 - 📫 How to reach me : mohdahmedk@gmail.com

 <!---